JamesFT/Database-Quotes-JSON/README.md

 #Database Quotes JSON
 ##JSON file with more than 5000+ famous quotes.

-###some example on how to work on this JSON quotes file
+###Some example on how to work on this JSON quotes file

 ```javascript
 //return array of all quotes with 12 words max